Independent Living

 • Sensory Team

-Contact social services through the council’s contact centre on 0345 045 5203.
-Or if your child or young person has an EHCP, you should be discussing this at your annual review.
+Contact Social Services through the council’s Contact Centre on 0345 045 5203.
+If your child or young person has an EHCP, you should be discussing this at your annual review.

 Support from Adult Social Care for young people with complex needs